 ALUM CAVE TRAIL

-Choose your own adventure with an out and back from any distance to one of Alum Cave’s unforgettable points of interest, or hike all the way to Mt.
+You can choose your own adventure with an out and back from any distance to one of Alum Cave’s unforgettable points of interest, or hike all the way to Mt.
 Le Conte for an 11-mile round-trip.

 SPRUCE FIR NATURE WALK